dgaydukov/cert-aws/README.md

 * Rewrite cf templates random httpd to display privateIP
 * Add auto-scaling example for specific time range with `AWS::AutoScaling::ScheduledAction`
 + add based on number of messages in sqs
+* cloudformation template iam create identity provider with both saml & openId connect, and with cognito/aws AD (by the way learn how AD works internally)